-“Since breastfeeding offers tremendous benefits — from custom-made nutrition and increased immunity to helping you lose weight and protecting you against breast cancer — it’s worth trying to overcome any hurdles with the following strategies:
+“Since breastfeeding offers tremendous benefits — from custom-made nutrition and increased immunity to helping you lose weight and protecting you against breast cancer — it’s worth trying to overcome any hurdles with a few strategies,” says Dr. Wiswell.

 The biggest challenge many moms face is that dreaded reality: returning to work.

 “As if being a new mom isn’t hard enough, being a new working mom imposes even more stress,” notes Dr. Wiswell.
 “It’s absolutely vital to prepare thoroughly, especially figuring out where you’ll pump and how you’ll need to adjust your schedule.”